 Market and Model

-Prices start at around £38,000 for the entry-level D4 diesel and T4 petrol models.
-That represents a premium of £2,000 over the S90 saloon variant.
-Figures elsewhere in the range swell up towards the £50,000 mark, as you'd expect from a car in this class aiming to go up alongside full-sized executive segment rivals like BMW's 5 Series Touring, Audi's A6 Avant and Mercedes latest E-Class Estate.
-There's also the option of 'Cross Country'-spec models that have AWD, a 65mm higher ride height and a wider track.
+Prices start at just under £45,000 for the entry-level B4 petrol model.
+Figures elsewhere in the range swell up towards and just under the £63,000 mark, as you'd expect from a car in this class aiming to go up alongside full-sized executive segment rivals like BMW's 5 Series Touring, Audi's A6 Avant and Mercedes' E-Class Estate.
+You'll need around £62,000-£69,000 for the plug-in hybrid T6 variants.
+There's also the option of 'Cross Country'-spec models (from around £56,000) that have AWD, a 65mm higher ride height and a wider track.